RyanokTCD/UKB-UnPAC/1. UnZipper Function/UnZipper.md

             print(os.path.join(root, filename))
             zipfile.ZipFile(os.path.join(root, filename)).extractall(os.path.join(root, os.path.splitext(filename)[0]))
 ```
-The first two for loops in the script iteritley go through the contents of the Path and identify those in the Path that match the specified file type (.zip).
-After its done this it unzips and extracts the contents to the same
+The first two for loops in the script iteratively go through the contents of the Path and identify those in the Path that match the specified file type (.zip).
+After its done this it unzips and extracts the contents to the same location.
-location.

 ```python
     for filename in glob.glob(src_zip):